 From the workers’ perspective, rolled-up holiday pay can be attractive as it provides immediate financial benefits, allowing them to receive a higher hourly rate rather than waiting to take paid time off.
 Some workers prefer this arrangement as it gives them greater control over their income and flexibility in how they choose to manage their work schedules.

 However, the legal position regarding rolled-up holiday pay has been subject to change and ongoing debate.
-Although historically deemed unlawful under European Union law due to concerns that it discouraged workers from taking their statutory leave, recent legislative changes in the UK, effective from 1 April 2024, now permit rolled-up holiday pay for irregular hours and part-year workers.
+Although historically deemed unlawful under European Union law due to concerns that it discouraged workers from taking their statutory leave, legislative changes in the UK effective from 1 April 2024 now permit rolled-up holiday pay for irregular hours and part-year workers.
 The updated regulations allow employers to include holiday pay as an uplift to wages, provided that it is clearly itemised on payslips and meets the legal percentage requirement of 12.07%.

 Rolled up holiday pay and zero hour contract workers

-What are the risks for employers of using rolled up holiday pay?
+Risks for employers of using rolled up holiday pay?

 While rolled-up holiday pay is now permitted under specific conditions for certain workers, employers who use it must carefully consider potential risks to ensure compliance with employment law and avoid costly disputes.

 One of the main risks is the potential for double payment.
 If a worker can demonstrate that they were discouraged from taking their statutory holiday entitlement, they may be entitled to compensation deemed ‘just and equitable.’
-This could result in the employer having to pay holiday pay twice—once through rolled-up holiday pay and again as compensation for the failure to allow proper holiday entitlement.
+This could result in the employer having to pay holiday pay twice, once through rolled-up holiday pay and again as compensation for the failure to allow proper holiday entitlement.
 Alternatively, workers may be able to carry over unused holiday entitlement to the following leave year.
 If they then leave the business, they could claim payment in lieu of untaken holiday upon termination of their contract.

-Another significant risk is that workers with irregular hours may not receive the correct holiday pay.
+Another risk is that workers with irregular hours may not receive the correct holiday pay.
 The rolled-up holiday pay system assumes a consistent earnings pattern, which may not accurately reflect the fluctuating hours of casual and zero-hour workers.
 This could lead to claims for unlawful deduction of wages if workers are underpaid, or potential overpayments that could become a financial burden for the employer.

 Need assistance?